SUBMITTING YOUR MIX FILES - PLEASE READ!

 Preparing your files to send to a mix engineer can be a confusing process, and every mix engineer has their own preferences as to how the files are sent.

-Please send me single multi-track audio files as 24-bit .WAV or .AIFF files at the sample rate they were recorded at, ensuring all files are bounced / exported from the same start point.
+Send me individual multi-track audio files as 24-bit .WAV or .AIFF files at the sample rate they were recorded at, ensuring all files are bounced / exported from the same start point.
+Remove any unwanted files and / or sound(s).

-In some cases it is possible for me to accept Logic Pro X or Pro Tools session files, but please contact me first to discuss if you wish to submit a session file for mixing.
+In some cases I am able to accept Logic Pro X or Pro Tools session files but please discuss this with me beforehand.

 This is super important!